mosaicml/llm-foundry/examples/llm/README.md

 # Download the 'train_small' and 'val' splits and convert to StreamingDataset format
 # This will take 20-60 seconds depending on your Internet bandwidth
 # You should see two folders: `./my-copy-c4/train_small` and `./my-copy-c4/val` that are each ~0.5GB
+# Note: We are using the `--concat_tokens` option to pre tokenize our samples to be of the max sequence length without padding
-python ../common/convert_c4.py --out_root ./my-copy-c4 --splits train_small val
+python ../common/convert_c4.py --out_root ./my-copy-c4 --splits train_small val --concat_tokens 2048 --tokenizer gpt2 --eos_text '<|endoftext|>'

 # Download the 'train' split if you really want to train the model (not just profile)
 # This will take 1-to-many hours depending on bandwidth, # CPUs, etc.
 # The final folder `./my-copy-c4/train` will be ~800GB so make sure you have space!
-# python ../common/convert_c4.py --out_root ./my-copy-c4 --splits train
+# python ../common/convert_c4.py --out_root ./my-copy-c4 --splits train --concat_tokens 2048 --tokenizer gpt2 --eos_text '<|endoftext|>'

 # For any of the above commands, you can also choose to compress the .mds files.
 # This is useful if your plan is to store these in object store after conversion.